fenago/automation-anywhere-course/lab_guides/md/Lab_14.md

 ========================

-As you have been progressing through the walk-throughs, you may have noticed an additional property at the bottom of the properties pane for all the actions referring to the `Dictionary` variable.
+As you have been progressing through the lab, you may have noticed an additional property at the bottom of the properties pane for all the actions referring to the `Dictionary` variable.
 Automation Anywhere has a pre-built